cherrycjkao/prompts/business_hr_recruitment/README.md

 4. **Candidate Summary Writer**
    Summarize candidate profiles and qualifications for quick reference.

-For detailed instructions and usage, please see the `examples.md` file.
+For detailed instructions and usage, please see the [examples.md](examples.md)  Coming soon 🔨 | file.

 ---